-According to the Security Target the evaluated configuration of the TOE (as specified in chapter 8 of this report) is defined as follows (refer also to the Security Target [7]):
+According to the Security Target the evaluated configuration of the TOE is defined as follows (refer also to the Security Target [7]):

-The TOE "SuSE Linux Enterprise Server V8 Service Pack 3, RC4 with certificationsles-eal3 package" is delivered by SUSE LINUX AG on a CD-ROM or DVD.
-In addition to the packages delivered on CD-ROM/DVD the Release Candidate 4 of Service Pack 3 and one package (certification-sles-eal3, refer to chapter 2 for more details) have to be downloaded from the SuSE ftp-server.
-The integrity and authenticity of this software has to be verified during the installation process.
-The packages (rpm) as specified in chapter 2 make up the evaluated TOE.
+The TOE Red Hat Enterprise Linux WS, Version 3, Update 2 is delivered by Red Hat Incorporated on CD-ROM.
+In addition to the packages delivered on CD-ROM a set of packages (refer to chapter 2 for more details) has to be downloaded from the Red Hat ftp server.
+The integrity and authenticity of these packages has to be verified during the installation process.
+The software contained on the CD-ROM set (refer to [7], chapter 2.3 for more detail) plus the packages as specified in chapter 2 make up the evaluated TOE.